 16 “Let your light so shine before men, that they may see your good works and glorify your Father in heaven.

 1 Peter 2:11-12 – NKJV

 11 Beloved, I beg you as sojourners and pilgrims, abstain from fleshly lusts which war against the soul,

-Second, it was obvious that Queen Vashti had lost her sense of purpose in the King’s palace.
+Second, it is evident that Queen Vashti had lost her sense of purpose in the King’s palace.
 Vashti was undoubtedly in the palace as the queen for the King’s purpose and pleasure.
-But, when Vashti became completely absorbed or immersed in herself and her own activities, she ceased to pursue the King’s purpose and pleasure.
+But when Vashti became absorbed entirely or immersed in herself and her activities, she ceased to pursue the King’s purpose and pleasure.

 While King Ahasuerus was holding a feast for his guests, the Scripture reveals that “Queen Vashti also made a feast for the women in the royal palace which belonged to King Ahasuerus.”
 (Esther 1:9 NKJV).

-Apparently, Vashti refused to honour the king’s command because she was busy enjoying, savouring, relishing, and basking in the encomiums, eulogies or praises being showered on her by her own guests and fans.
+Vashti refused to honor the king’s command because she was busy enjoying, savoring, relishing, and basking in the accolades, eulogies, or praises shown on her by her guests and fans.
 She chose not to sacrifice her pleasure for the King’s pleasure.
-This is obviously the cause of her fall!
+This is the cause of her fall!

 Paul attests to this truth in his epistles.

 Romans 14:7-8 – NKJV